yasindevops/Phonebook-app-w-HELM/README.md

-# Project-206: Microservice Architecture for Phonebook Web Application using Kubernetes (HELM Package)
+# Project-206: Microservice Architecture for Phonebook Web Application Using Kubernetes (HELM Package)

 This project aims to deploy a Microservice Architecture-based Phonebook Web Application using Python Flask, Docker and Kubernetes.
-The project includes a backend service for CRUD (Create/Read/Update/Delete) operations, a separate service for search operations, and a MySQL database.
+The project includes a backend service for CRUD (Create/Read/Update/Delete) operations, a separate service for search operations and a MySQL database.

 # Installation